-Sources: • PRC Community Health Surveys, Professional Research Consultants, Inc. [Item 179] Asked of all respondents.
+Sources: • PRC Community Health Surveys, Professional Research Consultants, Inc. [Item 179]

 Suicide

 The following chart outlines the most current age-adjusted mortality rates attributed to suicide in our population.
 (Refer to "Leading Causes of Death" for an explanation of the use of age-adjusting for these rates.)